goneri/goneri.lebouder.net/content/posts/2021/10/connect-to-zookeeper-over-tls-ssl.md

 +++
-title = "Connect to Zookeeper over TLS/SSL" date = 2021-10-15T17:39:23+00:00
+title = "Connect to ZooKeeper over TLS/SSL" date = 2021-10-15T17:39:23+00:00
 +++
 [<img alt="" src="zk_logo.png" height="209" width="147" />](zk_logo.png)

-It's surprisingly tricky to connect to a Zookeeper cluster over TLS/SSL using the zkCli.sh command.
+It's surprisingly tricky to connect to a ZooKeeper cluster over TLS/SSL using the zkCli.sh command.
 You've got to wrap the command and pass some extra incantations.
-This is the script I use.
-Here my certificates are in /etc/zookeeper/ca, you may need to adjust that to match your local installation.
+Here is the script I use.
+My certificates are in /etc/zookeeper/ca, so you may need to adjust that to match your local installation.

 ```
 #!/bin/bash